rakugoteam/rakugo-docs/docs/rakugo_singleton.md

 ## Full Exemple

-Here is Full Exemple how can you make node connect to Rakugo Core that parse and execute RakuScript:
+Here is Full Exemple how can you make node connect to Rakugo Dialogue System that parse and execute RakuScript:

 ```gdscript
 extends Node